rabbitboots/idops/README.md

 `idops.replaceRGBA(src, r1, g1, b1, a1, r2, g2, b2, a2)`

-Replaces pixels matching one set of RGBA values with a the second RGBA set.
+Replaces pixels matching one set of RGBA values with a second RGBA set.

 * `src` The ImageData to modify.
 * `r1` The target red value to check, in the range of 0-1.